-THE political atmosphere of Indiana, once the The political atmosphere of Indiana, once the stronghold of the Ku Klux Klan, is again livid with the lightning of scandal, charges, innuendoes, and threats of jail for men in high places in the state and city governments of the Hoosier stronghold that has contributed several leading lights to the G. O. P., several convicted political grafters to Atlanta penitentiary and scores of thousands to hang nightshirts on, inside the invisible empire of the K. K. K.
+THE political atmosphere of Indiana, once the stronghold of the Ku Klux Klan, is again livid with the lightning of scandal, charges, innuendoes, and threats of jail for men in high places in the state and city governments of the Hoosier stronghold that has contributed several leading lights to the G. O. P., several convicted political grafters to Atlanta penitentiary and scores of thousands to hang nightshirts on, inside the invisible empire of the K. K. K.